timlinux/nix-config/WHITEPAPER.md

 **Provenance and Security of Code:** Emphasizing the importance of code provenance, we will implement measures to ensure that all code used within our systems is secure, traceable, and compliant with our organizational standards.
 This will involve rigorous vetting processes and possibly the integration of tools that enhance transparency and security in code deployment.

-**Training and Support:** Recognize the need for ongoing training and support to help all team members adapt to the new systems and practices.
+**Training and Support:** We eecognize the need for ongoing training and support to help all team members adapt to the new systems and practices.
 This will include specific sessions focused on security practices, the use of new tools, and best practices for maintaining a secure and efficient work environment.

 These initial changes are just the beginning of a broader initiative aimed at enhancing operational efficiency, security, and compliance.